The Free Particle

 Now that we know the form of $\Psi(x,t)$ (equation [$\ref{eqn:Psi_general_solution}$]), we just need to determine $\phi(k)$ that satisfies the initial wave function

-\[\Psi(x,0) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty} \phi(k)e^{ikx}dk \label{eqn:Psi_at_t_0}\tag{11}\]This is a typical problem in Fourier analysis, and we can find the answer using Plancherel’s theorem.
+\[\Psi(x,0) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty} \phi(k)e^{ikx}dk \label{eqn:Psi_at_t_0}\tag{11}\]This is a typical problem in Fourier analysis, and the answer can be obtained using Plancherel’s theorem.

 \[f(x) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty} F(k)e^{ikx}dk \Longleftrightarrow F(k)=\frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty}f(x)e^{-ikx}dx. \label{eqn:plancherel_theorem}\tag{12}\]$F(k)$ is called the Fourier transform of $f(x)$, and $f(x)$ is called the inverse Fourier transform of $F(k)$.
-As can be easily seen from equation ($\ref{eqn:plancherel_theorem}$), the only difference between the two is the sign in the exponent.
-Of course, there is a restriction that only functions for which the integral exists are allowed.
+From equation ($\ref{eqn:plancherel_theorem}$), we can easily see that the only difference between them is the sign of the exponent.
+Of course, there is a constraint that only functions for which the integral exists are allowed.

 The necessary and sufficient condition for $f(x)$ to exist is that $\int_{-\infty}^{\infty}|f(x)|^2dx$ must be finite.
 In this case, $\int_{-\infty}^{\infty}|F(k)|^2dk$ is also finite, and

-\[\int_{-\infty}^{\infty}|f(x)|^2 dx = \int_{-\infty}^{\infty}|F(k)|^2 dk\]Some people refer to this equation, rather than equation ($\ref{eqn:plancherel_theorem}$), as Plancherel’s theorem (Wikipedia also describes it this way).
+\[\int_{-\infty}^{\infty}|f(x)|^2 dx = \int_{-\infty}^{\infty}|F(k)|^2 dk\]Some people refer to the above equation as Plancherel’s theorem rather than equation ($\ref{eqn:plancherel_theorem}$) (Wikipedia also describes it this way).

-\[\phi(k) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty}\Psi(x,0)e^{-ikx}dx \label{eqn:phi}\tag{13}\]However, in practice, there are very few cases where the integral in equation ($\ref{eqn:Psi_general_solution}$) can be solved analytically.
-Usually, numerical analysis using computers is used to calculate the values.
+\[\phi(k) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty}\Psi(x,0)e^{-ikx}dx \label{eqn:phi}\tag{13}\]However, in practice, the integral in equation ($\ref{eqn:Psi_general_solution}$) can rarely be solved analytically.
+Usually, values are obtained using numerical analysis with computers.

-- Image generation source code (gnuplot): yunseo-kim/physics-visualization
+- Image generation source code (gnuplot): yunseo-kim/physics-visualizations

 - License: Mozilla Public License 2.0